ST99999990/Maunga-Club-assement/README.md

-commit  #10 - added snow to all pages commit  #11 - worked on the second pages talking about chalets commit #12 - finshed the second page
+commit  #10 - added snow to all pages commit  #11 - worked on the second pages talking about chalets commit #12 - finshed the second page commit #13 - worked on the 3rd and 4th page about buying chalets and becoming a member